WAWY: The Fox

 On February 25, 2013, at 2:00 pm the station dropped its oldies and classic hits format, and adopted a classic rock format branded "103.9 The Fox".
 The last song as Y103.9 was Mercy Mercy Me by Marvin Gaye, while the first song on 103.9 The Fox was Foxy Lady by Jimi Hendrix.
 The station's call sign was changed to WFXF on March 4, 2013.

 The station shared facilities with sister station WZSR in Crystal Lake, Illinois.
 The studios for both stations were located behind McHenry County College on U.S. Route 14.
 On-air staff included Alex Quigley, formerly of Q101, Pat Capone, formerly of The Loop, and Eddie Volkman, formerly of B96.

 In 2014, the station was sold to Matrix Broadcasting LLC.

 In February 2019, it was announced that Alpha Media would purchase WFXF and 105.5 WZSR for $4,669,011, with WFXF to be immediately resold to Educational Media Foundation for $900,000.

 In preparation for the sale, the airstaff announced their final day on The Fox would be on April 5.
 The Fox's final promotion, an "Adult Easter Egg Hunt" at McHenry County College, was rescheduled from April 19 to April 6.

 Air1

-The station was set to flip to Educational Media Foundation's contemporary worship music network, Air1, on April 8, 2019, with new callsign WAWY already reserved.
+The station was set to flip to Educational Media Foundation's contemporary worship music network, Air1, on April 8, 2019, with new call sign WAWY already reserved.
 However, after the final song played on The Fox, the station was taken silent.

-The station returned to the air the following week as an affiliate of Air1.
+The station returned to the air the following week as an affiliate of Air1, airing Contemporary Worship Music from the network.